XZiar/RayRenderer/common/README.md

   ShareString provides access using string_view and uses embedded reference-block to save pointer's dereference overhead.

+* **StrCharset**

+  StrCharset provide encoding defines and charset transform with self-made conversion class.
+Correctness check is not completed.

+  `codecvt` is removed since it is marked deprecated in C++17 and some conversion seems to be locale-dependent.

+  Converting encoding need to specify input charset, while StrCharset does not provide encoding-detection.
+If you need it , you should include [uchardet](../3rdParty/uchardetlib).

 * **SpinLocker**

   Spin-lock implemented using std::atomic.
 It also provided a read-write lock(both priority supported) and a prefer-lock, both are spin-locked.